iortcw/iortcw/MP/rend2-readme.txt

                                      0 - No. (default)
                                      1 - Yes.

+  r_baseSpecular                 - Set the specular reflectance of materials
+                                   which don't include a specular map or use the specularReflectance keyword.
+                                     0    - No.
+                                     0.04 - Realistic. (default)
+                                     1.0  - Ack.

+  r_baseGloss                    - Set the glossiness of materials which don't
+                                   include a specular map or use the specularExponent keyword.
+                                     0   - Rough.
+                                     0.3 - Default.
+                                     1.0 - Shiny.

+  r_baseNormalX                  - Set the scale of the X values from normal
+                                   maps when the normalScale keyword is not used.
+                                     -1  - Flip X.
+                                     0   - Ignore X.
+                                     1   - Normal X. (default)
+                                     2   - Double X.

+  r_baseNormalY                  - Set the scale of the Y values from normal
+                                   maps when the normalScale keyword is not used.
+                                     -1  - Flip Y.
+                                     0   - Ignore Y.
+                                     1   - Normal Y. (default)
+                                     2   - Double Y.

+  r_baseParallax                 - Sets the scale of the parallax effect for
+                                   materials when the parallaxDepth keyword
+                                   is not used.
+                                     0    - No depth.
+                                     0.01 - Pretty smooth.
+                                     0.05 - Standard depth. (default)
+                                     0.1  - Looks broken.

 Cvars for image interpolation and generation: r_imageUpsample                - Use interpolation to artifically increase
                                    the resolution of all textures.
 Looks good